microsoft/Win2D/README.md

 ## Building Win2D from source

 ##### Requirements
-- Recommended: Visual Studio 2015 with Update 3 and Universal Windows App Development Tools 1.4.1
+- Recommended: Visual Studio 2017 with Visual Studio Tools for Universal Windows Apps 15.0.26430.06
 - Visual Studio 2013 Update 5 is also supported (for Windows 8.1 or Windows Phone 8.1 development only)

 ##### Clone Repository